hozrot/plan/README.md

-# plan in basic structure for any kond of information app
+# Plan in basic structure for any kind of information app
-# some key features are listed here
+# Some key features are listed here

+11/02/2024
+Git uploaded
+Basic structure ready
+Flip function works in home page and PractiseTest page Tab view implementation in OtherinstituteList page